jake-knerr/js-style-guide/README.md

 #### When exporting an API and determining whether to export an object, class, or functions, follow these guidelines:

-- **Export class if initialization data is required or there are (possibly) multiple instances required.**
+- **Export class if initialization data is required, there are (possibly) multiple instances required, or you need a consistent technique across components.**
 - **Otherwise, prefer to export functions and manage state directly in the module.**

 > Why use classes when so many developers hate them.
 Consistency, clarity, better performance, and better tooling support.
 JSDoc works much better with classes.